fadlurahmanfdev/kotlin_feature_media_player/README.md

 ## Simple Medx Audio Player (Activity-bound)

-Best for short audio playback that should stop when activity closes.
+Best for short audio playback that should stop when activity finished.

 ### Initialization